-- Providing an API to implement I2C controller drivers - Providing an API to implement I2C device drivers, in kernel space - Providing an API to implement I2C device drivers, in user space - The core of the I2C bus driver is located in drivers/i2c/. - The I2C controller drivers are located in drivers/i2c/busses/. - The I2C device drivers are located throughout drivers/, depending on the framework used to expose the devices (e.g. drivers/input/ for input devices).
+- Providing an API to implement I2C controller drivers - Providing an API to implement I2C device drivers, in kernel space - Providing an API to implement I2C device drivers, in user space - ▶ The core of the I2C bus driver is located in drivers/i2c/. - The I2C controller drivers are located in drivers/i2c/busses/. - The I2C device drivers are located throughout drivers/, depending on the framework used to expose the devices (e.g. drivers/input/ for input devices).

-- Like all bus subsystems, the I2C subsystem defines a struct i2c\driver that inherits from struct device\driver, and which must be instantiated and registered by each I2C device driver. - As usual, this structure points to the ->probe() and ->remove() functions. - It also contains an id\table, used for non-DT based probing of I2C devices. - A ->probe\new() function can replace ->probe() when no id\table is provided. - The i2c\add\driver() and i2c\del\driver() functions are used to register/unregister the driver. - If the driver doesn't do anything else in its init()/exit() functions, it is advised to use the module\i2c\driver() macro instead.
+- Like all bus subsystems, the I2C subsystem defines a struct i2c\driver that inherits from struct device\driver, and which must be instantiated and registered by each I2C device driver. - As usual, this structure points to the ->probe() and ->remove() functions. - It also contains a legacy id\table, used for non-DT based probing of I2C devices. - The i2c\add\driver() and i2c\del\driver() functions are used to register/unregister the driver. - If the driver doesn't do anything else in its init()/exit() functions, it is advised to use the module\i2c\driver() macro instead.